Guide to Online Vet Tech Programs

 Online veterinary technician programs prepare students to assist veterinarians in animal hospitals, animal shelters, veterinary clinics, kennels, zoos, or rescue facilities, as veterinary technicians and technologists.
 These animal lovers are responsible for a wide range of duties, including monitoring the progress of animals, administering anesthesia and medication, creating X-ray imaging, preparing animals for surgical procedures, and keeping track of patient history.

-Most Popular Accredited Online Schools for Veterinary Technician Degrees
+Most Popular Accredited Online Schools for Vet Tech Associate Degrees

 |Rank||School||Annual Tuition||Recommend Rate|

-The standard educational requirement to become a veterinary technician is an associate degree from an institution accredited by the American Veterinary Medical Association.
 Associate degree programs in veterinary technology train students to assess the health of small and large animals, perform diagnostic exams, administer medication, and prepare animals for surgery.
-These programs are offered by community colleges, vocational institutes, and online schools and take approximately two years.
 Different programs use a different balance of online courses, interactive practicums, and on-site clinicals in order to acquire hands-on training.
 Students should verify the exact requirements with their particular school or program.
 Applicants must possess a high school diploma and may have a higher chance for acceptance if they have taken classes in biology and mathematics.

 Graduates of the two-year degree usually work in smaller veterinary practices and provide care for companion animals.
 Some people who are already employed in a veterinary office in a nonclinical capacity choose to earn the two-year degree online so that they can assume more responsibilities in this work setting.
 Others simply love animals and hope to gain the skills to work in a clinic helping dogs, cats, and other pets.